hello-robot/stretch_tutorials/developing/basics.md

 ### APT Package Manager

 APT is a system package manager used to install applications.
 It can install packages that have no GUI.
-For example, all ROS2 software is installed through APT.
+For example, all ROS 2 software is installed through APT.
 The APT CLI enables you to introspect and install new software onto Stretch.
 Since APT makes changes at the system level, it requires "super user access", which means each of the commands below is preceded by `sudo` and will ask for your password.

 | Command         | Arguments                   | Description                                                   | Examples              |
 |-----------------|-----------------------------|---------------------------------------------------------------|-----------------------|